rust-lang/book/nostarch/chapter07.md

-So when we wanted to extract the `network::server` module, why did we have to also change the *src/network.rs* file into the *src/network/mod.rs* file, and also put the code for `network::server` in the `network` directory in *src/network/server.rs*, instead of just being able to extract the `network::server` into *src/server.rs*?
+So when we wanted to extract the `network::server` module, why did we have to also change the *src/network.rs* file into the *src/network/mod.rs* file, and put the code for `network::server` in the *network* directory in *src/network/server.rs*, instead of just being able to extract the `network::server` module into *src/server.rs*?
 The reason is that Rust wouldn’t be able to tell that `server` was supposed to be a submodule of `network` if the *server.rs* file was in the *src* directory.
-To make it clearer why Rust can’t tell, let’s consider a different example where we have this module hierarchy with all the definitions in *src/lib.rs*:
+To make it clearer why Rust can’t tell, let’s consider a different example with the following module hierarchy, where all the definitions are in *src/lib.rs*:

 ```text
 communicator